pieroxy/conkw/README.md

 * More tests in progress.

 ## Back-end support
 * Any OS where you can install java 8 or greater.
-According to [Oracle](https://www.oracle.com/java/technologies/javase/products-doc-jdk8-jre8-certconfig.html) you need something as recent as:
+According to [Oracle](https://www.oracle.com/java/technologies/javase/products-doc-jdk8-jre8-certconfig.html) you need something at least as recent as:
   * Windows Vista SP2 (2007)
   * Windows Server 2008 R2 (2009)
   * Ubuntu Linux 12.04 LTS - both ARM and x86 (2012)